vinaykanigicherla/image_repo/README.md

 # Image Repository!
+### Description
 A simple image repository capabale of storing and searching over images.
+The app is [deployed](https://share.streamlit.io/vinaykanigicherla/image_repo/src/app.py) using Streamlit Share.
 The primary features are:

 - Addition
   - Single image upload